What does a Scrum Master do all day?

 What are the three roles of Scrum Master?

 A scrum master has three roles - product owner, scrum master, and development team members.

 What is scrum methodology?

-Scrum methodology is a framework that facilitates teams work, and encourages teams to learn through experiences, and self-organization while working on projects.
+Scrum methodology is a framework that facilitates team work and encourages teams to learn through experiences, and self-organization while working on projects.